rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+It seems desirable to have a dedicated syntax for this, and to eventually lint people to use that syntax), considering the special case introduced by this RFC to be a deprecated pattern.
+This requires some work on figuring out an unambiguous and meaningful syntax.
+A tentative proposal is `&raw const <expr>` to create a `*const _`, and `&raw mut <expr>` to create a `*mut _`.

 We could have different rules for when to take a raw reference (as opposed to a safe one).